bensamborn/MLB_Win_Projections/README.md

     - 5 years also may not provide a sufficient sample size
 - Compare 2021 statistical projection against other sources
     - Or create my own team statistical projections
-- Improve neural net for comparrison of results
+- Test other model parameters in neural net for comparrison of results